Civil religion

 Civil religion, also referred to as a civic religion, is the implicit religious values of a nation, as expressed through public rituals, symbols (such as the national flag), and ceremonies on sacred days and at sacred places (such as monuments, battlefields, or national cemeteries).
 It is distinct from churches, although church officials and ceremonies are sometimes incorporated into the practice of civil religion.
-Countries described as having a civil religion include France, the former Soviet Union, and the United States.
+Countries described as having a civil religion include France and the United States.
 As a concept, it originated in French political thought and became a major topic for U.S. sociologists since its use by Robert Bellah in 1960.

 Origin of term

 Jean-Jacques Rousseau coined the term in chapter 8, book 4 of The Social Contract (1762), to describe what he regarded as the moral and spiritual foundation essential for any modern society.
 For Rousseau, civil religion was intended simply as a form of social cement, helping to unify the state by providing it with sacred authority.
 In his book, Rousseau outlines the simple dogmas of the civil religion: